josercadena/seasons-of-serverless-week-3/README.md

 ![](kebab_example.png)

+*Yeah, I know those are not the right emojis for the seasonings, suggestions are welcome 😅

 ## About the solution

 This is an Azure function that, given an amount of ground lamb (meatAmount param), returns: